 Everyday Actions.
 We are Stronger Together, and we all have a role in building a community of inclusion and belonging.
-Consciously put together diverse teams.
 Actively seek out different opinions.
 Be open to different viewpoints and ways of doing business.

-Enable Our Diverse Talent to Drive Our Innovation and Success.
+Enable Our Talent to Drive Our Innovation and Success.
 Our workplace-as well as our products and services-benefits from our diverse backgrounds, experiences and knowledge.
 Respect the viewpoints and cultural differences of employees, business partners and customers, and work together as a team to deliver our very best.

 Put the Focus on Fairness.
-We have zero tolerance for discrimination.
 Treat everyone fairly, respectfully and with dignity.
 Make decisions based on job requirements and individual qualifications, without regard to race, color, national origin, religion, sex, age, marital status, disability, veteran status, sexual orientation, gender identity, gender expression or any characteristic protected by law.